Linear Weighted Moving Average LWMA: Settings and Signals

 - Works Everywhere: Effective on any timeframe you trade

-The trading signals are dead simple: when LWMA changes from falling to rising, that's your buy signal.
+Trading signals are straightforward: when LWMA changes from falling to rising, that's your buy signal.
 When it flips from rising to falling, time to sell or short.
-No complicated rules, no confusing interpretations - just clear, actionable signals.
+I haven't tested this on every crypto pair, but on BTC/USD it held up well across the 2024-2025 cycle.

 How to Add the Linear Weighted Moving Average Indicator to TradingView

-Okay, I know what you're thinking - "Great, another indicator that requires me to learn coding."
-But here's the thing: you absolutely don't need to touch a single line of code with Pineify.
-I'm serious.
-You can build the same professional-grade indicators that cost hundreds of dollars, without any programming knowledge.
+You don't need to touch a single line of code with Pineify.
+You can build the same professional-grade indicators that cost hundreds of dollars without any programming knowledge.

-Here's how to get your LWMA indicator up and running in less than 5 minutes:
+Here's how to get your LWMA indicator running in less than 5 minutes:

 Step 1: Get Started Head to Pineify.app and sign up for your free account.
 No credit card needed, no hidden fees.